 Liquidity risk is the risk that the Company will not be able to meet its obligations as they become due.
 The Company's ability to continue as a going concern is dependent on management's ability to raise required funding through future equity issuances.
 The Company manages its liquidity risk by forecasting cash flows from operations and anticipating any investing and financing activities.
 Management and the Board of Directors are actively involved in the review, planning and approval of significant expenditures and commitments.
-As at February 29, 2020, the Company had a working capital of \$239 (February 28, 2019 - \$55,409).
+As at May 31, 2020, the Company had a working capital deficit of \$49,023 (May 31, 2019 - net working capital of \$239).
 The payment terms for accounts payable and accrued liabilities from vendors are generally 30 days or due on receipt.